dobots/scenario_runner/bt_demo/README.md

 # Behaviortree.cpp tutorial
 Behaviour trees can create very complex tasks composed of simple ones.
-In game development behaviour trees are extremely popular, because even a simple behaviour tree can make an non-player character look smart.
+In game development behaviour trees are extremely popular, because even a simple behaviour tree can make a non-player character look smart.

 Behaviour trees can be graphically represented as trees, which makes it easy for humans to understand and debug.
 It consists of nodes which can be classified as: